-Description The property is a two storey detached house.
-Accommodation Ground Floor: Entrance Vestibule, Hallway, Living Room, Dining Room, open plan Living Dining Kitchen, Utility Room/Study, Rear Porch, Bedroom with en-suite Shower Room and WC.
-First Floor: Landing, Bedroom with en-suite Bathroom, two further Bedrooms and Bathroom.
-Gross internal floor area (m2) 261 Neighbourhood and location The property forms part of an established residential area in the town of Ayr.
+Description The property is a two storey end-terrace house.
+Accommodation Ground Floor: Entrance Hallway, Living Room, Kitchen and Bathroom.
+First Floor: Landing and three Bedrooms.
+Gross internal floor area (m2) 93 Neighbourhood and location The property forms part of an established residential area in the town of Ayr.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-The property is located within the Local Conservation Area.
-Age Approximately 160 years.
-Weather It was overcast and dry, following generally settled conditions.
+Age Approximately 70 years.
+Weather It was sunny and dry, following generally mixed weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick and stone construction, having a render and pointed finish.
-There are cement flashings at the base of the chimney.
+The chimney stack is of brick construction, having a pointed finish.
+There are lead flashings at the base of the chimney.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of a pitched design, overlaid with rosemary tiles.
+Access to the roof space is available via a ceiling hatch in the